Losing Momentum: With Passive-Aggressive Partners and their Spouses

 5. Allow nagging/criticism from the non-passive spouse to continue without interruption and confrontation.

 Some of these interventions come easily and naturally to a trained therapist.
-There is just one problem.
-In an entrenched system with a chronically passive-aggressive partner, they won’t work.
+There is just one problem: in an entrenched system with a chronically passive-aggressive partner, they won’t work.

 These interventions help you bond with the couple.
 The couple will like you at first, and then the trouble will start: they will come back week after week replaying the same disappointing cycle, and any momentum you had early in therapy is now lost.

-So here’s what can you do instead.
+So here’s what you can do instead.

 Here is an example of an effective limit.
 The situation is that the passive-aggressive spouse agrees to clean the garage, but it never happens.